- CSV/Textfile Export

 To sort the listing, click on the corresponding column name.
 To reverse the sorting, click on the column again.
 To find out what a column stands for, hover over the column name with your mouse and a small explanation will appear.

-It is important to validate the values before making a decision to buy or register a domain.
+It is important to validate the domain data before making a decision to buy or register a domain.
 Some values change fast and what you see in the domain listing might not be the actual value anymore.
 That is why checking values is so important.
-A more details explanation on why you should always do that can be found here.
-Most values in the Domain Listings have links to places where you can check them.
-Most of the time it is a link to the resource where the system got the information from in the first place, so it should be easy and fast to check them.
-Some values like BL (Number of Backlinks) have open up a menu when you click on it.
+Most data points in the domain listings have links to places where you can check them.
+Most data points in the domain listings have links to places where you can check them.

 4. Customization: Additional Columns and customized Behavior